President of Liberia: History

 Following the establishment of the Commonwealth of Liberia in 1838, executive power was vested in the governor of Liberia, who was appointed and served at the pleasure of the American Colonization Society.
 The first governor, Thomas Buchanan, served from 1838 until his death in 1841.
 He was succeeded by Joseph Jenkins Roberts, the first person of African descent to serve as governor of Liberia.

 Upon independence in 1847, Roberts was elected as the first president of Liberia.
 The 1847 Constitution denied suffrage to the indigenous population by requiring voters to own real estate.
 As a result, the presidency was exclusively held by Americo-Liberians until 1980, when a military coup led by Samuel Doe, an ethnic Krahn, overthrew and murdered President William Tolbert.

 The presidency was vacant from 1980 to 1986, with executive power held by Doe as the head of the People's Redemption Council.
 Doe was later elected president in the 1985 general election, making him the first president outside of the Americo-Liberian elite.
 Doe was later overthrown and murdered in 1990 following the commencement First Liberian Civil War, during which the presidency remained vacant.

 Following the 1997 general election, Charles Taylor held the presidency until his resignation on August 11, 2003, as part of a peace deal to end the Second Liberian Civil War.
 His successor, Moses Blah, ceded executive power on October 13 of that year to Gyude Bryant, the chairman of the Transitional Government of Liberia.
 The presidency was resumed on January 16, 2006, following the 2005 general election of Ellen Johnson Sirleaf as the first female president.

-George Weah was elected in 2017 as the 25th president of Liberia.
+Former professional footballer George Weah was elected in 2017 as the 25th president of Liberia.
 Incumbent president Ellen Johnson Sirleaf signed Executive Order No. 91, thus establishing a Joint Presidential Transition Team, due to the fact that Liberia had "not experienced the transfer of power from one democratically elected president to another democratically elected president for over 70 years".